cosmos/testnets/bigbang-1/stargate-migration.md

 # Bigbang State Migration and Upgrade

-We will be performing a state export of the current ```bigbang``` testnet and upgrade to **Stargate** phase of the testnet on Fri, 27 Nov 2020 1500UTC.
+We will be performing a state export of the current ```bigbang``` testnet and upgrade to **Stargate** phase of the testnet on Fri, 27 Nov 2020 1500UTC. **Note**: Building the fixed binary section can be skipped if a validator has participated in the previous migration attempt.
 Due to a minor bug in akash@v0.8.1, exporting state by passing the flag `--height` is not possible.
 It is recommended for all the validators to upgrade their nodes to [fixed](https://github.com/ovrclk/akash/tree/boz/mainnet/prevent-double-init) version of the binary with halt time specified in `app.toml`.

 ### Build the fixed binary:
 ```